WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Georgia-Aitkenhead/talk-proposals/cog-x-april-2020.md

 - **Conference** https://cogx.co/
 - **Date:** 8th - 10th June 2020

-## Research to empower: co-creating a acitizen-science platform
+## Research to empower: co-creating a citizen-science platform

 _Please give a brief description of your talk (max 500 words)._